dmmnjaws/PAv-2020-2021-Multiple-Dispatch-in-Java/README.md

 - **Dealing with boxing and unboxing of arguments.**

 Boxing and Unboxing is the conversion of primitive types to their wrapper classes (int to Integer -> Boxing; Integer to int -> Unboxing).
 Further explained here: https://docs.oracle.com/javase/tutorial/java/data/autoboxing.html.
-Need further investigation.
+If a primitive type is passed as argument to a method, it shouldn't be Boxed prior to the algorithm.

 - **Dealing with the passing of null arguments.**